DeJeroenBakker/Klachtenbot/README.md

 All results are temporarily stored in a table.
 This is reset upon reloading the bot.

 ## How to edit parameters
-In the Streamlit app, click the arrow on the top left to change certain parameters of this bot, including:
+In the Streamlit app, click the arrow ``>`` in the top left corner to change certain parameters of this bot, including:

 - High priority categories
 - Treshold for toxicity detection